mvolkmann/blog/src/rust.md

 }
 ```

-The expression can be assigned to a variable.
+An `if` expression can be assigned to a variable and newlines are not required.
-Newlines are not required, so this can be written on a single line.
 For example:

 ```rust